XRPLF/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-xrp.md

 ### {{n.next()}}.
 Connect to a Test Net Server

 To provide the necessary auto-fillable fields, ripple-lib must be connected to a server where it can get the current status of your account and the shared ledger itself.
-(You _can_ sign transactions while being offline, but you need to provide more fields yourself.)
-You also, obviously, need to be connected to the network to submit transactions to it.
+(For more security, you should sign transactions while being offline, but you must provide the auto-fillable fields manually if you do so.)
+You must be connected to the network to submit transactions to it.

 The following code sample instantiates a new RippleAPI instance and connects to one of the public XRP Test Net servers that Ripple runs: